magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 Both of approaches could be used together.

 Example: configurable product with customizable option.

-## Goals

-* Eliminate hard dependency on prices from options to make possible use promotions and B2B prices for customizable options, bundle, and downloadable products.
-* Eliminate variants redundancy
-    * Catalog should not have a variant per each option values combination, only if necessary.
-    * Catalog should not create a product per variant if this product never used.
-* Hide the variant matrix from storefront client, use it only in the context of operations.
-* Align a similar option with a single data structure to manage them together.

 ## Modeling Options and Variants Data Objects